mikkosulonen/dbt_hackathon/hackathon/README.md

 **macOS**

 While https://github.com/dbt-labs/dbt-snowflake/issues/19 and https://github.com/snowflakedb/snowflake-connector-python/issues/799 are open, we need to install x64 Homebrew and x64 dbt.
 Sadly.

+*(As of writing this, arm64 dbt seems to be working with the commands we need in this excersise.
+Your mileage may vary.)*
 ```bash
 # Install Homebrew for x86_64 architecture
 # https://soffes.blog/homebrew-on-apple-silicon